This article is intended to help you understand:

 Troubleshooting in CIC Cockpit

-In general, there are two key areas where you can troubleshoot in the Cockpit: Jobs and Messages.
+In general, there are three key areas where you can troubleshoot in the Cockpit: Issues, Jobs, and Messages.

 Job-Level Troubleshooting